blekhmanlab/host_gene_microbiome_interactions/Tutorial/README.md

 This tutorial demonstrates integration methods used for joint analysis of host transcriptomic and microbiome data as described in _Priya et al. "Shared and disease-specific host gene-microbiome associations across human diseases"_.

 ### 1. Sparse CCA
-Sparse Canonical Correlation Analysis (sparse CCA) identifies linear combination of subsets of variables from two datasets such that they are maximally correlated.
+Sparse Canonical Correlation Analysis (sparse CCA) identifies linear combination of subsets of variables from two datasets such that they are maximally correlated (Witten et al. 2009).
 We will apply this approach to identify groups of host genes that are associated with groups of microbial taxa.

 #### Setting up input and output